kdoore/CS2335-Gitbook/project-3/project-3-step-by-step-guide.md

 4. Add a UI-Text item, LevelText, to the miniGame scene to display the current game level.

 ### PlayerStatsDisplay
 In the miniGame scene, you must have some display for the Score and player health .
-Create a C# script: PlayerStatsDisplay.cs.
+Create a C# script: PlayerStatsDisplay.cs, follow directions on link: [PlayerStatsDisplay](/project-3/playerstatsdisplay.md)

 ###InventoryDisplay
+Follow the directions for the [InventoryDisplay](/InventoryDisplay).
+You will download the Unity package file and import it into your project.
+It is a prefab with panels to display an image and count for each collectible item that is stored in the GameData dictionary.

 ###Mini-Game Consequences